 502.2 A student registering for more than 19 credit hours in a semester must have the approval of his/her academic dean.

 502.2a A student may not take more than seven credit hours during any intersession less than five weeks in length, and no more than two courses at the same time unless approved by the student's department chair.

 502.3 A course may be dropped until 10 instructional days after the interim grade period ends, with the approval of the student's department chair.
 Courses dropped during this period shall receive no grade designation.

 502.3a Courses in which a student has been failed for academic dishonesty cannot be dropped.

-502.4a Part-of-term courses may be dropped or added without fee within one week of the first class meeting and with the approval of the student's department chair and dean.
+502.4a Part-of-term courses may be dropped or added without fee within one week of the first class meeting and with the approval of the student's department chair or academic advisor.

 502.4b Part-of-the-term and intersession courses may not be added after 20% of the scheduled classes have been completed, and may not be dropped after 50% of the scheduled classes have been completed.